Feesah22/feesah22/README.md

- My name is Nafeesah and i am the Softwrae Engineer you was looking for,
+ My name is Nafeesah and I am the Software Engineer you are looking for,

 Based out of Philadelphia.
-I am motivated by the intriging function of technology , I have a extensive background in Accountant, and Business while also possessing the passion for Technology.
+I am motivated by the intriguing function of technology , I have an extensive Accountant background , and Business while also possessing the passion for Technology.
 I love critical thinking, troubleshooting and design.
 I enjoy playing around with website to make it the best possible experience for the user.

 I am a fur mom to two fun , smart dogs whom i absolutely adore.
 I stand with my my sisters and brothers in the military uniform.  #BLACKGIRLMAGIC